 A major focus of work to date has been the Giving Voice festival.
 Giving Voice is an established international event which has the aim of advancing the appreciation and understanding of the voice in performance through practical research and a celebration of its many and varied manifestations throughout time and culture.
 It brings together those who have an interest in the voice but who will not necessarily meet in the course of their practice: academics and practitioners; performers from a variety of disciplines; teachers of spoken voice and singing teachers; those with an experimental interest and those who favour traditional methodology; those from the world of medical knowledge of the vocal mechanism and those interested in the spiritual dimensions and healing properties of voice work.
 Giving Voice explores the voice through a series of themed meetings during which there are workshops, lecture demonstrations, discussions and performances and a symposium.
 Giving Voice attract a wide range of participants from the performing arts but also from voice therapy, laryngology, teaching, linguistics, communication studies etc. as well as the general public.

-There have been eleven sessions of Giving Voice since 1990:
+There have been thirteen sessions of Giving Voice since 1990:

 • 1990 First explorations – Cardiff, Wales

 • 1994 A Geography of the Voice 1 – Cardiff, Wales

 • 1995 A Geography of the Voice 2 – Cardiff, Wales

 • 1996 An Archaeology of the Voice 1 – Cardiff, Wales